 - My right hand and right kick, which were always my best weapons, are no longer as sharp as they were and I’m not using them as much.

 When I look at all the above, it’s no wonder that I haven’t been doing well or feeling good.
 These changes have happened not only in my last couple of fights, but also sometimes in my sparring, day-to-day.
 The reasons why they’ve happened could be many, but what’s important is that I now know that they’re there, and that they are not a reflection of my overall ability as a fighter.
 They’re just something I have to overcome.
 I now have an explanation for why things haven’t been working for me the way they used to both in the gym and in the ring, rather than just hopelessly wondering why things aren’t coming together for me recently.
 From here, I can make the necessary changes to my training to get better.
-Having taken some time out and coming back to my normal routine with a clearer mind, I definitely feel more positive and able to do that.
+Having taken some time out and coming back to my normal routine with a clearer mind, I definitely feel more positive and better-equipped to do that.